gromacs/gromacs/docs/release-notes/2020/major/removed-functionality.rst

    Also, please use the syntax :issue:`number` to reference issues on redmine, without the a space between the colon and number!

+Group cut-off scheme
+""""""""""""""""""""

+The group cut-off scheme has been removed.
+Several kinds of simulation that depend on it no longer work.

+..
+TODO list those (Mark has other work incoming that does so)

+:issue:`1852`

 gmx anadock
 """""""""""
 The gmx anadock tool was removed since it does not belong in gromacs